February 20, 2012, Christopher D. Carroll EntrepreneurPF

 Now consider another kind of shock: The firm’s main building gets hit by a meteor, destroying some of the firm’s capital stock.

-The results are depicted in figure 3.
+The results are depicted below in 3.

 Again, because dividends follow a random walk, what the firm’s managers do is to assess the effect of the meteor shock on the firm’s total value and they adjust the level of dividends downward immediately to the sustainable new level of dividends.
 Thereafter there is no change in the level of dividends.